verhovsky/books-futures-explained/src/6_future_example.md

 We use an `Arc` here to pass out a ref-counted borrow of our `MyWaker`.
 This is pretty normal, and makes this easy and safe to work with.
-Cloning a `Waker` is as easy as increasing the refcount.
+Cloning a `Waker` is just increasing the refcount in this case.

 Dropping a `Waker` is as easy as decreasing the refcount.
 Now, in special cases we could choose to not use an `Arc`.
 So this low-level method is there